s-bau/toys-and-models/README.md

-Creation of a dashboard and KPIs for a model company (3 weeks)
+Creation of a dashboard and KPIs for a model company

 • Data analysis in MySql
 • Data visualization in Power BI